neillarkin/webshop/README.md

 #### Credits and Sources
 - Most of the code concepts and logic was taken from Niels and Aarons course work in the ‘Full Stack Frameworks with Django’ modules.
 - Bootstrap 4 played a significant role in making adjustments to UI compared to previous projects where adjustments were done in CSS3
+- Some forms such as Registration, Login, Checkout, Password Reset forms are taken from the Boostrap 4 library